nallen05/old-norse/flokkr/README.md

  - "elapsed" is how many seconds have gone by since FLOKKR started running
  - "10hz" & "4hz" count cycles at that speed

+As you can see, the timers intersect cleanly at 0.5 seconds, 1 seconds, 1.5 seconds, 2 seconds, etc.

-You may notice some small jitter (eg: the 10hz timer firing at 0.254 seconds instead of 0.250 seconds).
+You may also notice some small jitter (eg: the 10hz timer firing at 0.254 seconds instead of 0.250 seconds).
 Small jitter happens due to things like from OS scheduler latency, garbage collection, & overhead in entering and exiting the wait syscall.
 It is offset by the schedular, so it does not compound/accumulate across multiple ticks.

 # Example: timer + simultaneous user input processing